idiap/facereclib/docs/installation.rst

   $ firefox sphinx/html/index.html

-(But you already have done this step, right?)
+(Since you are reading the documentation, you already have done this step, right?)

 .. include:: links.rst